 Abide by the ACVP Code of Professional Ethics.

 This list is not intended to be all-inclusive, but to demonstrate the type of conduct that ACVP expects from its members and other Participants.

 Photography, Recording and Social Media: ACVP promotes the advancement and open sharing of scientific knowledge and also recognizes a fundamental responsibility to prevent the unauthorized use of proprietary, preliminary, or unpublished information shared by speakers.

-Reporting: Reporting of conduct in violation of their policy, including discrimination or harassment, may be made to any ACVP Council member and the ACVP Executive Director, will bring the report forward to ACVP Council.
+Reporting: Reporting of conduct in violation of their policy, including discrimination or harassment, may be made to any ACVP Director and the ACVP Executive Director, will bring the report forward to ACVP Board of Directors.
 Reporting may be in person, by telephone or in writing.
 The existence of this policy is not intended to, and does not, supersede any employer, educational institution, or other agency or entity’s policies, standards of conduct, and related reporting requirements applicable to a particular individual.